cerb/cerb.github.io/_guides/integrations/salesforce/salesforce.md

 ---
 title: Integrate with Salesforce
 excerpt: A step-by-step guide for integrating Cerb and Salesforce.
+summary: This page provides a comprehensive guide on integrating Cerb with Salesforce.
+  It details the steps to create a new app in Salesforce, including configuring basic information and OAuth settings, and obtaining OAuth credentials.
+The guide then explains how to create a Salesforce service in Cerb, link a connected account to Salesforce, and utilize this connection in bot behaviors within Cerb.
+The integration allows users to automate tasks using the Salesforce API through Cerb's bot functionalities.
 permalink: /guides/integrations/salesforce/
 layout: integration
 topic: Integrations